-Students may file an appeal if they believe there are mitigating circumstances why they did not meet the campus SAP requirements.
-South Coast College defines mitigating circumstances as including but not being limited to the following:
+Students may file an appeal if they believe there are mitigating circumstances why they did not meet the campus SAP requirements, whether for CGPA, percentage of credits completed, or maximum time frame.
+SCC defines mitigating circumstances as including, but not being limited to:

-- an act of nature that results in the displacement of students from their residences, - a documented extraordinary medical condition / serious accident, - death of an immediate family member, - unusual circumstances beyond the student's control.
+- An act of nature that results in the displacement of the student from his/her residence. - A documented extraordinary medical condition/serious accident. - Death of an immediate family member. - Unusual circumstances beyond the student's control